Henri Richard

 Joseph Henri Richard (February 29, 1936 – March 6, 2020) was a Canadian professional ice hockey player who played centre with the Montreal Canadiens in the National Hockey League (NHL) from 1955 to 1975.
 He was nicknamed "Pocket Rocket" after his older brother, Canadiens' legend and fellow Hockey Hall of Famer Maurice "Rocket" Richard.
 Henri played his entire professional career with the Canadiens and won the Stanley Cup 11 times as a player, the most in NHL history.
 Richard and Bill Russell of the National Basketball Association are tied for the record of the most championships won by an athlete in a North American sports league.
 In 2017, Richard was named one of the '100 Greatest NHL Players' in history.

 Early life

 Henri Richard was born on February 29, 1936, in Montreal, the seventh of eight children of Alice (Laramée) and Onésime Richard.
-(Note: The other children were, in order: Maurice, Georgette, René, Rollande, Jacques, Marguerite, and Cladue.
+(Note: The other children were, in order: Maurice, Georgette, René, Rollande, Jacques, Marguerite, and Claude.
 See Richard & Normand 2020.)
 His father worked as a machinist for the Canadian Pacific Railway, specifically at the Angus Yards.
 His older brother Maurice Richard played hockey for the Montreal Canadiens beginning in 1942, when Henri was six years old.
 Maurice Richard quickly became a superstar player for the Canadiens, earning the nickname Rocket Richard, and Henri Richard wished to emulate his brother and go into hockey.
 Henri joined the junior Montreal Canadiens as a 15 year old, and led the Quebec junior in scoring for two consecutive seasons before being promoted to the NHL.